A formalization of convex polyhedra based on the simplex method

-Let us introduce a bit of terminology.
 A problem of the form~\ref{eq:lp} is referred to as a \emph{linear program} (see Fig.~\ref{fig:lp} for an example).
 A vector $x \in \R^n$ satisfying the constraint $A x \geq b$ is a \emph{feasible point} of this linear program.
 The polyhedron $\Pcal(A,b)$, which consists of the feasible points, is called the \emph{feasible set}.
-The map $x \mapsto \scalar{c}{x}$ is the \emph{objective} function.
+The function $x \mapsto \scalar{c}{x}$ is the \emph{objective} function.
 The \emph{optimal value} is defined as the infimum of $\scalar{c}{x}$ for $x \in \Pcal(A,b)$.
 A point $x \in \Pcal(A,b)$ reaching this infimum is called \emph{optimal solution}.
 When $\Pcal(A,b)$ is not empty, the linear program~\ref{eq:lp} is said to be \emph{feasible}, and its optimal value is either finite, or $-\infty$ (when the quantity $\scalar{c}{x}$ is not bounded from below over $\Pcal(A,b)$).
 In the latter case, we say that the linear program is \emph{unbounded (from below)}.
 Finally, when $\Pcal(A,b)$ is empty, the linear program is \emph{infeasible}, and its value is defined to be $+\infty$.

-A fundamental result in linear programming relates the optimal value of \ref{eq:lp} with the one of another linear program which is dual to it.
-In more detail, the \emph{dual linear program} of~\ref{eq:lp} is the following linear program:
+A fundamental result in linear programming relates the optimal value of the linear program~\ref{eq:lp} with the one of another linear program which is dual to it.
+In more detail, the \emph{dual linear program} of~\ref{eq:lp} is the following optimization problem:

 where $\trans{A}$ stands for the transpose of $A$.
 Notice that \ref{eq:dual_lp} is a linear program as well.
 Indeed, its constraints can be rewritten into the block system